-If you’re serious into blogging and want to uncover hidden profitable keywords (that not only help you rank easily but also have greater targeted buyer intent) instantly, you should definitely opt for the paid version.
-Afterall, an investment for your blogging business is something that will bring you great ROI and take it further.
+If you’re serious about blogging and want to uncover hidden profitable keywords (that not only help you rank easily but also have greater targeted buyer intent)instantly, you should definitely opt for the paid version.
+After all, an investment in your blogging business is something that will bring you great ROI and take it further.

 Let’s now compare KWFinder pricing with other KWFinder alternatives.

 KWFinder vs Long Tail Pro Pricing

 KWfinder is a lot cheaper than its closest competitor, Long Tail Pro.
 Long tail pro costs you $300 per year for the starter plan and the pro plan needs you to shed $500 per year to get your hands on it.
 KWFinder at $279 per year is a steal deal I must say.

 Keywordtool.io is far more heavily priced than what it has to offer and as compared to its competitors KWFinder and Long Tail Pro.
 It costs around $68 per month.
 I would never recommend you to try anything of that sort when you can get your hands on an even better KWFinder at $23 per month which still has higher plans if you need more resources.

 Quick Note: The pricing of Mangool’s KWFinder isn’t for the sole keyword research tool, you get access to 3 more of Mangool’s SEO tools with the same pricing bundle.

 Each paid plan also gives you access to Mangools’ SERPChecker (the SERP analysis feature I showed you above) and SERPWatcher (a keyword rank tracking tool very helpful to see how the keywords you’re targeting are performing on the SERPs).